citation-file-format/citation-file-format/schema-guide.md

 - **type**: (Array of) [`definitions.license-enum`](#definitions.license-enum) objects.
 - **required**: N/A
-- **description**: License identifier(s) under which the work is made available.
+- **description**: The [SPDX license identifier(s)](https://spdx.dev/ids/) for the license(s) under which a work is made available.
 When there are multiple licenses, it is assumed their relationship is OR, not AND.
 - **usage**:<br><br>
     ```yaml
     license: Apache-2.0